-182. There is no non-tenuous rationale for the decision to draw State House and State Senate maps that dilute Black political power in Mississippi.
+166. There is no non-tenuous rationale for the decision to draw State House and State Senate maps that dilute Black political power in Mississippi.
 The State held no public meetings at all where the public was able to comment on and address the draft maps prior to their passage or hear the State's explanation for why these maps served reasonable goals.
 The State then rushed them into law in a matter of days.

-183. In sum, the 2022 maps unlawfully dilute the voting strength of Black Mississippians in violation of Section 2 of the VRA.
-The new maps could have and should have-been drawn to give the Black population in Mississippi a full and fair opportunity to elect representatives of their choice and participate in politics on equal footing with white citizens.
+Mississippians in violation of Section 2 of the VRA.
+The new maps could have-and should have-been drawn to give the Black population in Mississippi a full and fair opportunity to elect representatives of their choice and participate in politics on equal footing with white citizens.
 Instead, the State drew maps that diluted and weakened the Black vote.
-The broader context-including Mississippi's long history of official discrimination against Black voters, racially polarized voting, discriminatory voting practices, and other disparities that reflect the legacy of discrimination and that continue to disproportionately burden Black political participation-further supports the conclusion that Mississippi's unfair new redistricting scheme improperly and unlawfully dilutes the vote of Black citizens in Mississippi
+The broader context-including Mississippi's long history of official discrimination against Black voters, racially polarized voting, discriminatory voting practices, and other disparities that reflect the legacy of discrimination and that continue to disproportionately burden Black political participation-further supports the conclusion that Mississippi's unfair new redistricting scheme improperly and unlawfully dilutes the vote of Black citizens in Mississippi.